mikey555/keep-on-folding/README.md

 - skip puzzle
 - endless

-v2 - developed into a complete game with end state.
-I wanted to challenge myself by significantly improving the readability and adaptability of the code.
+v2 - developed into a timed game with end state.
+I also significantly improved the readability and modularity of the code.
 - timer with correct answer bonus and skip penalty
 - anagrams accepted (e.g., resist, sister)
 - streak counter